 Budapest with Kids

 Budapest has to be on our favorite and one of the most family friendly cities we've ever traveled too.
 As a matter of fact, it's one of the few places I would visit again just to have more time there.
-It's beautiful, friendly, family oriented and feels especially magical when standing on the banks of the Danube.
+Budapest is beautiful, friendly, family oriented and feels especially magical when standing on the banks of the Danube.
 If you're making a list of must-see places, put Budapest towards the top.
 Below you will find all of our travel tips for exploring Budapest as a family!

 Day 1: Liberty Square, Ronald Reagan Statue, Hungarian Parliament, Holocaust Monument, Easter Market

 Once we arrived we had to take the metro from the train station to our apartment.
 Looking back, it was a pretty straight forward walk from the metro, but we were a little disoriented in the new city and we got ourselves very turned around.
 After a confusing phone call to our host and an exhausting walk with all of our bags, 2 kids and 4 adults we managed to find our apartment.
 This place could not have been in a better location.
 Seriously.
 It was DIRECTLY in front of one of Budapest's most famous attractions; St Stephen's Basilica.
-This also meant it was in very short walking distance to so many cafes, attractions, shops and metro stops.
+The apartment was also a very short walk to many cafes, attractions, shops and metro stops.
 I recommend this apartment to any family staying in Budapest.
 The location, living space and 3 bedrooms makes it hard to pass up.

 We got ourselves situated in the apartment, put the baby down for a nap (the grandparents stayed with the kids) and Jimmy and I walked down to find food for everyone.
 After refueling we started on one of Rick Steve's walking tours to get oriented with the area surrounding our apartment and to better understand where we were in proximity to all Budapest has to offer.
 For any family traveling with children, I recommend self-guided walks because they allow you to stop and go at your pace, but also offer tons of information and let you in on history and locations you may have otherwise passed up.

 The walking tour took us down to Liberty Square (Szabadság tér), then to the Ronald Reagan Statue, past the State of Imre Nagy, and directly in front of the famous Palace of Parliament.
-The square here is HUGE and a fun place for kids to run wild.
+The Parliament building and surrounding square are HUGE and a fun place for kids to run wild.
 We let Charletta walk wherever she wanted and she ran and ran and ran.
 It was great to just let her be wild and free.
 While we were walking around, taking in the vast infrastructure all around us, we were lucky enough to witness one of Parlaiment's Changing of the Guard.
 The entire experience at the Parliament building was spectacular.
 We continued our walk down to the waterfront walkway, stopped to take in the Shoes on the Danube Bank (Cipők a Duna-parton) and then walked past Chain Bridge (Széchenyi Lánchíd) along the canal.
 As we ended our short walking tour and headed back towards the apartment we stumbled onto one of Budapest's amazing Easter Markets located at Vörösmarty Ter.
 It was a sight for sore eyes.
 Every booth offered some kind of local food, drink, craft or specialty item -- to include Rooster Testicle Stew.
 We piled up plates of food and had a traditional Hungarian dinner.

 Day 2: Little Princess Sculpture, March 15 Square, Jegubufe, Great Market Hall, Funicular, Royal Castle, King Mathias Fountain, Mathias Church, Fisherman's Bastion